-- Write-up 26.6%

-- Manufacturing and prototyping 7.1%

-- (1) Includes full OTP scheme.
+- 1. Includes full OTP scheme.

-- (2) 25% of portfolio area (incl. vacant space) currently let out to life science occupiers.
+- 2. 25% of portfolio area (incl. vacant space) currently let out to life science occupiers.

+- 3. Manufacturing and prototyping.

 The table below shows the Group's top ten occupiers at the year end.
 We expect companies that are not in the life science sector to exit the list in the coming years, as leases expire and we reposition the assets for life science occupiers.